Canary testing

 Canary testing allows new code or features to be released to a small subset of users to verify if there are any issues with the code before releasing to a larger audience.
 By limiting the release to a select audience to minimize the blast radius of new releases, teams are able to validate functionality and performance prior to rolling out to all users.

-Another reason to do canary tests is that often times development or staging environments do not fully match production environments and by testing with a small percentage of production users (often referred to as testing in production), you can detect issues that may not have been found in staging or development environments.
+Another reason to do canary tests and product experimentation is that often times development or staging environments do not fully match production environments and by testing with a small percentage of production users (often referred to as testing in production), you can detect issues that may not have been found in staging or development environments.

 Canary testing & feature flags